jvantuyl/sublime_diagram_plugin/README.md

 ## Internationalization (i18n)

+Sublime handles all encodings internally as Unicode.
+PlantUML is given UTF-8 encoding.
+This generally means that you should have solid support for internationalized text and filenames, within the limits of Sublime, PlantUML, and your Operating System.

-UTF-8 is the default character-set.
-Use the 'charset' property to use a different one.
+If, for some reason, you need PlantUML to receive an encoding other than UTF-8, use the 'charset' property to use a different one.

-## Sub-Titles
+## File Names

-Specifying `<<subtitle>>` at the beginning of the title will provide an output file suffixed with that name.
+Specifying `<<file-suffix>>` at the beginning of the title will provide an output file suffixed with that name.
 This is useful in files with multiple diagrams so that they are generated with intelligible and predictable names.
-The subtitle will be stripped from the final diagram.
+The filename annotation will be stripped from the final diagram.
+There is currently no way to specify a filename completly different from your source file as a security feature to prevent easy overwriting of other files.

 ## Operating System Support